inouiw/SwaggerUIJsonWebToken/README.md

 ### When to use the OAuth2 authorizaiton framework only for authenticating not for authorizing the user?

 With OAuth authorization the user gives another application access to scopes.
-For example the user can authorize your app to access the scope email address or calendar.
+For example the user can authorize your app to access the scope email address or calendar by requesting a token with these scopes.
+In the swagger authorize pop-up it is described as follows: *"Scopes are used to grant an application different levels of access to data on behalf of the end user.
+Each API may declare one or more scopes."*

-For your server code, authorization means to decide if the user is allowed to access a resource.

-If you can create your own scopes, and assign scopes to users with your OAuth2 solution then you are using OAuth2 for authorization.
-One scope could mean access to a resource as /your-server-status.
+You can use OAuth for authorization if you want to store which user has access to which resource with the OAuth provider.
+However if you have hundreds of resources this becomes difficult to manage.
+So then you may decide to just store roles with the authorization provider.
+But if the authorization provider only provides roles then the decision if the role is authorized to access a resource is still in your application.
+So you are not really using OAuth for authorization.

-However you can also just use the scope email that is offered by free OAuth providers as google to authenticate the user.
+Since it is not always possible or easy to store custom claims with a fee OAuth provider, you can also just use the scope email that is offered by eg google to authenticate the user.
 To decide if the user is authorized for a resource, you can extend your data model, that probalbly already contains a user entity, with a roles or claims entity.
 Then, in the authorization middleware, you can use the authenticated users email claim and the roles/claims in the database to decide if the user is authorized to access the requested resource.

 ### Some notes